Mentoring Teams for Excellence

 MTE Personnel

 Mentoring teams are formed across the three departments and one school in the COHS, with approximately four mentees and two mentors (numbers will vary by faculty needs and academic year) per team.
 These teams allow for mentees to have more than one senior faculty mentor and encourage peer mentoring across disciplines.
 This approach ensures that faculty receive information from an array of colleagues that vary in their approaches to teaching, service, and scholarly work.
-Mentoring teams also foster diversity and inclusive perspectives, respect for others’ areas of expertise, and a collegial working environment.
+Mentoring teams also foster collaboration and multiple perspectives, respect for others’ areas of expertise, and a collegial working environment.
 Team members are encouraged to reach out to one another between meetings as needed.

 Mentees will be untenured faculty (e.g., tenure-track faculty, lecturers, clinical assistant professors) with or without experience at SHSU.